hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1400
 We are so close to 180°W, to one of our big milestones!
 Crazy how much progress we make with good wind.
 Marking our position on the chart is more exciting when there is enough distance between points.

 We have an early glass of red wine to celebrate our near victory.
-We sip it as I continue to read **The Long Way** by Moitessier to Devine.
+We sip it as I continue to read *The Long Way* by Moitessier to Devine.
 The sun is warm and being outside is so damn pleasant!

 ##### 1500
 I make *Japanese curry* (see recipes), or *kare*, a staple on Pino.
 It's a dish that I can always finish, even when not hungry.
 We both have a kare stomach.
 I used up the last carrot to make it.
 Now, our fresh vegetable bin is near empty, occupied by a quarter daikon and two preserved lotus roots.

 ##### 1730
-WOOHOO!
 We made it past 180°W!
-We are officially in the Western Pacific!
+We are officially in the western Pacific!
 Exciting!
 This also means that we get to experience July 1st twice, as we are going back a day—funny how that works.
 It's nice to see degrees going down.
 We have a long way to go still to reach our destination which lies at 123°W, but it's a start, and we've got to celebrate little victories.
 Tomorrow morning, we'll celebrate this passing with pancakes and maple syrup, we'll open our last can of delicious liquid gold.

 ##### 2100
 Devine makes miso soup, and eats a pita, I can smell the food as I am sleeping and its making me hungry.
 My dreams are interweaved with this scent.
 Giant pita people with dresses of cascading miso.